"We Discovered Ellen White Failed the Biblical Tests of a Prophet"

 "He [Herod] seized upon James and cast him into prison, and there sent an executioner to kill him with a sword, as another Herod had caused the prophet John to be beheaded.
 He then became bolder, seeing that the Jews were pleased with his acts, and imprisoned Peter."5

-This little mistake would probably be overlooked as of little importance if not for the fact that Mrs. White claimed to have seen all of these events in vision.
+This small mistake would probably be overlooked as of little importance if not for the fact that Mrs. White claimed to have seen all of these events in vision.
 This illustrates the fact that the events she wrote about were not witnessed by her in visions; rather, she "saw" them written on the pages of the books she was plagiarizing from.

 In the 1970s, SDA scholar Dr. Don McAdams performed his doctoral research on the book Great Controversy.
 In doing so, he discovered that Ellen White copied the historical errors of other authors into her own "inspired" writings: